open-feature/java-sdk-contrib/tools/tck/README.md

 `gherkin/events.feature` names `@caching` inside a `#` comment explaining what is deliberately not covered yet, so a text scan would fail every adoption on the day it shipped.

+There is a third direction, and it is this module's own build that has to catch it: a capability that is **declarable and gates nothing**.
+That is the same vacuous claim as a declared reserved tag — nothing can produce a skip, no result can contradict it, and a report tells its reader a capability was examined when nothing examined it.
+Its realistic cause is a build accident rather than a design
+mistake: the canonical assets are copied out of the `spec` submodule, and the submodule's gitlink and its working tree move by different commands, so a rebase followed by a build can overwrite the new assets with the old ones.
+The result is internally consistent — the old feature files agree with each other — so **counting scenarios does not catch it**. `CanonicalTagCoverageTest` asserts that every declarable capability's tag is carried by at least one canonical scenario, and that no reserved one is; it parses the packaged Gherkin for the same reason the runtime check does.
+If you re-pin the submodule, run `git submodule update` before building, and let that test tell you if you forgot.

 That is a rule about an accident rather than about intent: `EnumSet.complementOf(EnumSet.of(X))` reads as "everything except X" and in fact means "every other enum constant", reserved tags included.
 The flagd suite said exactly that and published `"declared": [..., "@targeting",